kwasimbnyarko/bottom-street/README.md

 # bottom-street
-Assignment for a techniciacl Interview paprclip
+Assignment for a technical Interview with PaprClip

 Built for Android API 32